Metaphors to Describe Complex Cardiac Device Data

 About

-In 2020, I (Carly Daley) began my dissertation work to understand what metaphors, if any, may help people with cardiac resynchronization (CRT) devices understanding how biventricular (BiV) pacing works.
+This work began in 2020 to understand what metaphors, if any, may help people with cardiac resynchronization (CRT) devices understanding how biventricular (BiV) pacing works.
 Cardiac implantable electronic devices (CIEDs), such as CRT devices, are capable of capturing and transmitting a multitude of data points that are useful for monitoring device function as well as cardiac health.
 These data, however, require a trained clinical professional to be able to interpret.
 Additionally, understanding the data requires established knowledge of the device purpose and function.
 This research aimed to bridge the knowledge gap for people who have a CIED (herein referred to as patients) and who want to be able to receive and understand their device data but who don’t have the extensive clinical training and experience required to be able to interpret the data.

 The feedback from people who have CRT devices was divided.
 Overall, participants wanted to have simplified language rather than complex medical terms.
 While most participants appreciated having a metaphor in the description, such as comparing BiV pacing to a conductor leading the orchestra, a couple of participants preferred to have plain language, to keep the explanation straightforward.